Banbury: Religion

 In 1377 a pardon was given to a Welshman, who was wanted for killing another Welshman, after the accused person had taken sanctuary in St Mary's parish church.
 The Neithrop district of Banbury was the scene of rioting in 1589 after Neithrop's maypole was destroyed by Puritans.

 Reverend William Whateley (1583–1639), whose father was several times bailiff or mayor of Banbury, was a notable Banbury vicar, who was instituted in 1610 but had already been a 'lecturer' there for some years.
 In 1626 Whateley refused communion to his own brother, who had been presented for religious incompetence.
 A report by the church wardens in 1619 said he was a well liked and tolerant priest.
 The Quaker meeting house by the town centre lane called 'The Leys' was built between 1748 and 1750.
 In 1838, the Catholic St John the Evangelist Church was built, parts of it were designed by Augustus Pugin and it is a Grade II listed building.

+In 1968, St. Joseph the Worker Catholic Church was built on Edmunds Road which was at first a mass centre for St. John's.

 Demographics

-At the 2021 census there were 54,335 residents in Banbury, up from 46,853, in the 2011 census, and 41,801 in the 2001 census.
+At the 2021 census there were 54,335 residents in the parish of Banbury, up from 46,853 in the 2011 census, and 41,801 in the 2001 census.
+The built up area (as defined by the Office for National Statistics) had a population of 52,045 in 2021.

 In terms of ethnicity in 2021: